 It is all about 'adding in' to the lives of tamariki in need of some extra care and attention.
 We do this by matching young people between the ages of 6 to12 – with suitable adult mentors.

 The tamariki and their mentor meet once a week with one of the key objectives being to have as much fun as possible doing things they enjoy – and in the process building a friendship.

 "Mentors become like a stake in the ground next to a sapling, providing stability and a listening ear to the young people as they navigate their way through a tumultuous time of life"

-We’re not talking about rangatahi who are particularly troublesome who already have access to a range of supports – we’re talking about kids who fly under the radar, often lacking in self-esteem and confidence.
+We’re not talking about rangatahi who are particularly troublesome, who already have access to a range of supports – we’re talking about kids who fly under the radar, often lacking in self-esteem and confidence.
 These tamariki can simply be longing for a trusted friend, to listen to what they have to say and to help them manage some of life’s challenges.

 Mentors are from all walks of life – young and old, some who have experience in the field and many others who want to give it a go for the first time.
 Each are prepared to give one child, one hour of their time, once a week.